 Lead Builder can be used to create lists of leads using custom criteria to find new accounts.
-Accounts and leads can be uploaded from your CRM system and included.
+Accounts and leads can be uploaded and included from your CRM system.

 LinkedIn allows users to apply filters when conducting a search.
-The search filters that are afforded by Sales Navigator can tailor the search even further.
+Your search can be tailored using the filters that are afforded by Sales Navigator.
 These ‘premium’ filters allow you to filter your search by company size, seniority, TeamLink Connections, tags, and more.

 Email alerts can be set up to inform you of any new results relating to saved searches.
 These can be received on a daily, weekly, or monthly basis.

 TeamLink allows you to broaden your network by including everyone in your business and increasing the number of reachable prospects that are available to you and your teams.
-This filter allows you to view members that are connected with other members of your team while allowing team members to view your connections.
+This filter allows you to view members that are connected with other members of your team and also allows your team members to view your connections.

 3rd-degree connections view